 We have recently developed a multivariate discriminant approach, which can be used to predict the future status of a patient using their clinical history (29,30).
-Here we appl this statistical approach to estimate the risk that a patient will develop STDR in either/both eyes within one year, and this is achieved by using the demographic and longitudinal primary care data to jointly model the changes in level of retinopathy over time for both eyes (see Figure 1, supplementary material).
+Here we applied this statistical approach to estimate the risk that a patient will develop STDR in either/both eyes within a one year period, and this is achieved by using the demographic and longitudinal primary care data to jointly model the changes in level of retinopathy over time for both eyes (see Figure 1, supplementary material).
 Our approach is based on the following rationale: two longitudinal models are generated using part of the dataset (training dataset), one for each of two possible prognostic groups (patients who develop STDR and patients who do not develop STDR within a year).
-These two models focus on modelling the progression from no DR to making use of the biochemical and demographic records of the patients.
+These two models focus on modelling the progression from no DR to mild NPDR / BDR, making use of the biochemical and demographic records of the patients.
 The status of a new patient is then predicted depending on which of the two models the new patient’s clinical profile is statistically closest to (29).
-This statistical approach calculates the risk of a new patient developing STDR, and this risk be updated each time new data become available for the patient.
+This statistical approach calculates the risk of a new patient developing STDR within a year from the time of prediction, and this risk can be updated each time new data become available for the patient.